AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 it down.

 Whenever preservation stands down, the mutation simply falls back to AgileRL's original behaviour and the new capacity is initialised randomly.
-A warning is emitted once per reason so a configuration that never gets preservation is not silent.

 .. note::
     Widening applies a small perturbation to the new outgoing weights.
 This lets gradients flow faster to